noskap/SnakeBiteGZ/README.md

 ## Mods and Mod Files
 Mods can be installed and uninstalled by selecting **MODS** from the main window.
 Additionally, you can temporarily disable/enable all mods by clicking the toggle switch next to **MODS**.

-If the mod you wish to install is available as a .MGSVGZ file, it is the recommended way to install mods using SnakeBiteGZ.
-If not, SnakeBiteGZ provides basic functionality to install unsupported mods.

 ### If your mod is a **.MGSVGZ**:

 Click "Install .MGSVGZ" from the mod manager window and select the mod you wish to install.